jayhealey/Webception/README.md

 ### 1. Deploy Webception

+You can either install Webception using Composer:

+`composer create-project jayhealey/webception --stability=dev`

-Once you've [downloaded Webception](https://github.com/jayhealey/Webception/archive/master.zip) and unzipped it:
+Or [downloaded Webception](https://github.com/jayhealey/Webception/archive/master.zip) and unzip it.
+Once you've unzipped it, you need to install the Composer dependancies with:

-1. Run Composer in the root of Webception to install dependancies:

 `composer install`

+Now you can do the following:

-2. Ensure Codeception has permissions:
+1. Ensure Codeception has permissions:

 	`sudo chmod a+x vendor/bin/codecept`

-3. Set permissions so Codeception can write out the log files:
+2. Set permissions so Codeception can write out the log files:

 	`sudo chmod -R 777 App/Tests/_log`

-4. Set permissions so Slim PHP can write to the template cache:
+3. Set permissions so Slim PHP can write to the template cache:

 	`sudo chmod -R 777 App/Templates/_cache`

-5. Point your new server to the `public` path of where you unzipped Webception.
+4. Point your new server to the `public` path of where you unzipped Webception.

 You'll now be able to load Webception in your browser.